 In addition to the rise in demand for change around flexibility, company culture has also become a bigger priority, although challenging to many.
-Employees assist in driving a business forward, and employers who do not understand their workplace needs or meet employee expectations can expect pushback that might lead to higher turnover rates.
+Employees assist in driving a business forwards, and employers who do not understand their workplace needs or meet employee expectations can expect pushback that might lead to higher turnover rates.

-As a result of these flexible expectations, thought leaders have voiced the conclusion that people need more human-centric employee experiences and support from leadership in the workplace.
+As a result of these flexible expectations, thought leaders have voiced their conclusion that people need more human-centric employee experiences and support from leadership in the workplace.
 During the panel discussion, the question of whether there is trust in leadership to deliver a more human-centric workplace was often raised, and for good reason.
 Culture is derived from the top-down, and employees react to the changes and actions, or the lack thereof, that leaders implement.

-A human-centric workplace is not only about a new approach, but also about challenging and letting go of unnecessary processes, complexity, levels of decision-making and hierarchy.
+A human-centric workplace is not only about a new approach, but also about challenging and letting go of unnecessary processes, complexity, levels of decision-making, and hierarchy.

 “Employees are in charge.
 There has been a complete shift.”- Ali Khan, COO at Shape.